streamroot/videojs-hlsjs-plugin/README.md

 ## Installation

 Clone the repository.
-Install the dependcies `npm istall`.
+Install the dependcies `npm install`.
 Use `grunt build`to build the dist scripts.

 ## Usage